It can be hard to predict trends in vaping.

 Innokin are leading the way here, with biodegradable filters in their new FLTR kit, introducing the use of recyclable packaging and calling for battery recycling stations, but other manufacturers will follow.

-There does seem to be a trend towards disposable e-cigarettes.
+There does seem to be a trend towards disposable vapes.
 This trend is taking off in the USA, but where the USA goes the UK often follows.
 While this can be great for smokers who want to try vaping without making too much of a commitment, it’s a concerning development from an environmental perspective.

 One continued problem is plastic waste.
 Vape companies are limited by regulations here, but I am hopeful that restrictions on bottle sizes will be lifted in the UK, allowing larger bottles leading to smaller overall plastic use.